emberjs/rfcs/text/0748-glimmer-component-signature.md

 ### `Element`

 The `Element` member of the signature declares what type of DOM element(s), if any, this component may be treated as encapsulating.
 That is, setting a non-`null` type for this member declares that this component may have HTML attributes applied to it, and that type reflects the type of DOM `Element` object any modifiers applied to the component will receive when they execute.

-Omitting `Element` or explicitly declaring it as `null` indicates that a component does not accept HTML attributes and modifiers at all.
+A signature with no `Element` or with `Element: null` indicates that its component does not accept HTML attributes and modifiers at all.

 For example, [`{{animated-if}}`] would omit `Element` from its signature, as it emits no DOM content.
 Even if you invoked it with angle-bracket syntax, any attributes or modifiers you applied wouldn't go anywhere.